develooper1994/LinuxCommandLine/English/FilePath.md

 Let's say you need to start automatic process when plug in usb stick to device.
 Most probably initiated process will be mounted on available directory according to udev rules.

-It is necessary to find out which directory initiated process is running from.
+It is necessary to find out which directory the process was started from.
-In fact what needs to be done is string split operation like in any other programing languages, but It is needs to be done with bash script, there are few commands.
+In fact, what needs to be done is string split operation like in any other programming languages, but It is needs to be done with bash script, there are few commands.

 ## Research